caps-tum/paper-2025-shs-k8s/deployment/INSTALL.md

 Create a new podman network using `sudo podman network create`.
 Modify the network configuration file at `/etc/cni/net.d/cni-<name-of-network>.conflist` and add another entry to the `plugins` list:

 ```json
 { "type":"cxi" }
 ```

 Note that the CXI CNI plugin must run as root / as a user priviledged to add/remove CXI services.
 Therefore we need to operate on root-visible files in `/etc`.
 Alternatively, `/root/.config/` can be used as well.

+## Libfabric

+Clone the libfabric repository at https://github.com/ofiwg/libfabric.
+Tag v2.1.0 has been tested.
+Apply the patch in `patches/libfabric` to the repository.
+Run `autogen.sh`.
+Configure the libfabric project to your needs and add the flag `--enable-cxi=true`.
+You might have do add explicit paths to several dependencies, such as `--with-json-c` or `--with-curl`.
+Build and install the project.
+The resulting libfabric library should now include the patched CXI stack.
+Verify that the cxi provider is available by running `fi_info -l`.
+Note that this requires access to the libcxi library for building and a Slingshot NIC for testing.

 ## VNI Service